moonblume/RNA-Folding-Problem/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 **Acknowledgments**
-This project was created as part of a research project on RNA structures during my M2 at Paris Saclay in Structural Bio-informatics.
+This project was created as part of a research project with Liza Bogdan on RNA structures during my M2 at Paris Saclay in Structural Bio-informatics.
 Feel free to contribute by submitting issues or pull requests!